The New Adventures of Winnie the Pooh: Home media

-Impact and legacy
+Legacy

 The series helped spawn a successful Winnie the Pooh media franchise, which grew into a series of made-for-TV holiday specials, two additional television series, and four theatrically released movies.
 Many of the cast members continued to work with these Winnie the Pooh adaptations.
 Jim Cummings continues to voice Winnie the Pooh and Tigger in the present day.
-Paul Winchell briefly reprised his role as Tigger in Pooh's Grand Adventure: The Search for Christopher Robin.
+Paul Winchell briefly reprised his role as Tigger in Pooh's Grand Adventure: The Search for Christopher Robin (1997) as well as some of the 1990s specials.
 John Fiedler voiced Piglet until his death in 2005.
-Ken Sansom and Peter Cullen continued voicing their characters until 2010.
+Peter Cullen continued to voice Eeyore until he was replaced by Bud Luckey for the 2011 film.
+Ken Sansom continued voicing Rabbit until 2010.
 Much of the writers and directors returned for Pooh's Grand Adventure and The Book of Pooh.
 Bruce Talkington has since written many children's books based on Winnie the Pooh.

 The show was one of the last times Winnie the Pooh was designed and marketed for audiences of all ages.
 In the years following the series, Walt Disney Home Video began to reposition their strategy and marketed the television series, and Winnie the Pooh in general, towards younger age groups, despite critics claiming the show can be enjoyed by members of all ages.
 In later years, the show has been touted as strictly for preschoolers.
 DVDizzy summarized the idea saying "Even though Milne's books had won over readers of all ages and even though kids weren't buying movie tickets and merchandise, Disney seemed set on the idea that Pooh was strictly for little ones, those not even old enough to attend school".

-The program caused a resurgence of popularity of Winnie the Pooh that continues to this day, to the point of the character being Disney's second largest franchise.
+The program caused a resurgence of popularity of Winnie the Pooh that continues to this day, to the point of the character being Disney's second largest animated franchise, only behind Mickey Mouse & Friends.
 Following the home video releases, Disney's annual revenue from Winnie the Pooh rose from $100 million to more than $1 billion in just four years.
 Winnie the Pooh is now the most successful Disney character, surpassing Mickey Mouse.
 As of 2012, it is the third most popular media franchise in the United States.

 To promote the opening of Winnie the Pooh: The New Musical Adaptation, the production released a recording of Corbin Bleu covering the show's theme song.
 Bleu sings the original Winnie the Pooh theme for the actual production.